Overview

 Following the end of the calendar year in which you are hired, PTO eligibility at the beginning of the calendar year is based on your years of service as shown below:

-PTO for part-time Associates is prorated based on the number of regular hours worked during the prior year.
-For example, a part-time Associate with 3 years of service who works 20 hours on average per week in 2024 will be eligible for 9 PTO days (72 hours) in 2025.
+PTO for part-time associates is prorated based on the number of regular hours worked during the prior year.
+For example, a part-time associate with 3 years of service who works 20 hours on average per week in 2025 will be eligible for 9 PTO days (72 hours) in 2026.

 Summer Fridays